inuatsu/dotfiles/README.md

 Get a cup of ☕ or 🍵 while waiting for setup completion.
 It takes about 5 minutes.

-After setup finished, execute `source .zshrc` and you can try it out.
+After setup finished, execute `zsh -l` and you can try it out.

 ## Toolboxes